Fog desert: Formation

 Humidity in foggy air is above 95%.
 One way for fog to form in deserts is through the interaction of hot humid air (such as is formed above warm bodies of water) with a cooler object, such as a mountain.
 When warm air hits cooler objects, fog is generated by the condensation of vaporized water.
 Another way fog forms in deserts occurs when a desert is close to an ocean which has a cold current.
 When air is heated over desert land and blows towards the cool water in the ocean, it condenses and fog is formed.
 The cool fog is then blown inland by the ocean breeze.
 Fog is mainly formed in the early morning or after sunset.

 Drastic changes in elevation such as mountain ranges allow for maritime winds to settle in specific geographic areas, which is a common characteristic in fog deserts.
 The Andes mountain range which runs along the Pacific coast of South America divides Chile and Peru into inland and coastal regions, and its proximity to the sea coupled with the steep change in elevation (and thus surface temperature) allow for fog to form along the Pacific coast and supply moisture to the otherwise arid desert.

 The Atacama Desert, the driest desert in the world, features lomas, areas in which fog condenses against mountain slopes near the sea and creates "fog oases" with an abundant biodiversity of plant and animal species.
 Plant coverage varies greatly, from coverage as high as 50% in the foggiest areas to a near-total absence of plant life above the fog line.

 Within arid fog deserts with low precipitation levels, fog drip provides the moisture needed for agricultural development.
-The variation in humidity throughout the day and seasons within a fog desert region encourage the development of a comparable diversity of plant types and habits such as succulents, deciduous species, and woody shrub.
+The variation in humidity throughout the day and seasons within a fog desert region encourages the development of a comparable diversity of plant types and habits such as succulents, deciduous species, and woody shrub.